-Each resident is issued a room key and mailbox key at the time of move in.
+Each resident is issued a room key at the time of move in.
 All keys must be returned to the Office of Residence Life when the student moves out from on-campus housing or changes rooms.
 Loss of or failure to return any key will result in lock change and associated cost charges.

-- Duplicating University issued keys is prohibited. - Students may not lend their keys and/or their ID card to others.
+- Students may not lend their keys and/or their ID card to others.
 The only individual authorized to use a residence hall is the individual to whom the key was issued by the University. - Students living in the residential facilities are responsible for their own entry into their locked building and room.
 Keys should be carried with the student at all times.
-Students who routinely become "locked-out" may be subject to fines or disciplinary action. - For security purposes, lost or missing keys should be reported to the Residence Life Office or Public Safety immediately.
-Check the lost and found, located in the Public Safety Office before reporting to Residence Life.
+Students who routinely become "locked-out" may be subject to fines or disciplinary action.